mpadge/ubuntu-setup/README.md

     sudo vim-addons status % prints status of all available addons sudo vim-addons install -w latex-suite # -w is flag for system-wide installation

+If latex folding does not work, the folds can be examined with `:echo &fdo` -- see `:h fdo` for more details.
 New folding environments can be defined by changing `/usr/share/vim/addons/ftplugin/latex-suite/folding.vim` at around line#126 from

     let g:Tex_FoldedSections = 'part,chapter,section,'
                         \. 'subsection,subsubsection,paragraph'